nielsbasjes/yauaa/src/main/docs/UDF-ApacheFlinkTable.md

 * Determine the names of the fields you need.
 * Register the function with the full list of all the fields you want under the name you want.
-* Use the function in your SQL to extract one field at a time.
+* Use the function in your SQL to do the parsing and extract the fields from that.
 * Run the query